 For Foil-Press designs, we encourage artists to try to use a different foil texture for each colorway.
 This will allow for each colorway to display with a different "default" foil texture, however customers can then select another foil type to pair with that color theme if they'd like.

-For Gloss-Press™ designs, since there are only 2 available gloss textures, artists will need to repeat textures across colorways.
+For Gloss-Press™ designs, since there are fewer available gloss textures, artists will need to repeat textures across colorways.
 See an example below.
 Please just ensure any designs that repeat in gloss texture vary in CMYK elements.

-In the example above, an artist could submit 2 colorways using the Iridescent Pearl texture (where the background must stay white, but the text color can be changed), and then the remaining colorways with the Pure White texture (with differing background colors).
+In the example above, an artist could submit multiple colorways using the Iridescent Pearl texture and change the CMYK color of the editable text across colorways.

-- Accessories: We cannot currently accommodate foil on the following items: backers, envelope liners, envelopes, postage stamps, tags, and stickers.
+- Accessories: We cannot currently accommodate foil on the following items: backers, envelope liners, envelopes, tags, and stickers.
 Please replace foil elements with solid CMYK colors on these accessories.